Workforce Innovation and Opportunity Act (WIOA) Annual Statewide Performance Report Narrative Success Stories

 The Workforce Innovation and Opportunity Act (WIOA) requires states to submit a WIOA Annual Statewide Performance Report Narrative highlighting the progress of the state in meeting their strategic vision and goals for their workforce development system.
 Many states highlight success stories that focus attention on achievements of program participants.

-This webpage features success stories submitted by states via the Statewide Performance Report Narrative, and includes publications that list all success stories that were submitted.
+This webpage features success stories submitted by states via the Statewide Performance Report Narrative, and includes publications that list all submitted success stories.

 ""